curi/fi/docs/_posts/2020-08-16-thought-backlog.md

 - what is the relationship between critical rationalism and critical fallibilism.
 What are some differences?
   - important disagreements exist

-- thoughts on conflict between learning and error rate
-  - doing time limited challenges increases error rate but can be useful for learning quickly
-    - what's going on here?
-  - the more I learn the more intuitive it is to me that [*powering-up*](https://www.elliottemple.com/essays/life-overreaching-correcting-error) is a priority.

 - why would wanting to be remembered as someone who contributed to a good future be good?

 - why would wanting to be remembered as someone who contributed to a good future be second handed?